![]() |

 Stephanie Martin's research examines individual worker identity in the late modern capitalist firm, especially in Fortune 500 companies.
 Martin hypothesizes that top executives have successfully employed conservative economic and political rhetoric to allow them to undo post-war social employment contracts, allowing them to shrink both benefits and salaries without facing much worker resistance, all the while increasing their own share of the pie.
 Unlike previous macroeconomic or policy-focused explanations of attenuated labor union influence and other worker protections, Martin's work highlights the power of executive rhetoric and verbal subterfuge.
 This executive rhetoric matches conservative ideology and is highly beneficial to the economic policies and political aspirations of the global right.

-In the context of research on think tanks, Tom Medvetz has carried out historical and ethnographic research on
+In the context of research on think tanks, Tom Medvetz has carried out historical and ethnographic research on the network of conservative foundations, donors, activists, and scholars that make up the American right.

 Ian Mullins is a graduate student in Sociology at University of